karta1502545/Chun-Yi-Lee/content/blog/personal website.md

 Now, publish your website online.
 I won’t go into details; follow [this tutorial video](https://youtu.be/hjD9jTi_DQ4?list=PLeiDFxcsdhUrzkK5Jg9IZyiTsIMvXxKZP&t=2230) for the deployment process—it takes about ten minutes.

+You don't need to do ```add theme``` and ```git``` since these have been done in previous step.

+However, you do need to create a repository on GitHub, and push your local directory to your repository.
+Netlify automatically pull your repo from GitHub, and publish it.

 ## What else can you do?
 1. Add like and comment sections.
 2. Learn how to embed photos and YouTube videos in your posts.